ALMSIVI/novel-tools-py/tests/toolkit/README.md

 For each novel,

 - Start from the `.txt` file.
-This is the source file that is unformatted and may contain errors in the title.
+This is the source file that is not formatted and may contain errors in the title.
 - Then, take a look at the config `json` files to understand what each config means.
 Refer to [built-in class references](/docs/references.md) if you are confused about some particular setting.
 - After that, read through the structure files, either `list.csv` or `toc.txt`, to see if they make sense and if they match your expectations.
 - Finally, take a look at the resulting `.md` file.
 This is a formatted Markdown file that marks all titles.
 These markdown files can be added directly to [Calibre](https://calibre-ebook.com/) and converted into epub.